katherine-d21/meta-ipep-files/literature-list.md

 **NetMHCpan**

-- [X] 3/5/25 - NetMHCpan, a Method for Quantitative Predictions of Peptide Binding to Any HLA-A and -B Locus Protein of Known Sequence.
+✔️ 3/5/25 - NetMHCpan, a Method for Quantitative Predictions of Peptide Binding to Any HLA-A and -B Locus Protein of Known Sequence.
 Nielsen M, et al. (2007) PLoS ONE 2(8): e796. doi:10.1371/journal.pone.0000796

 **NetMHCIIpan**